Sewing For Jobs

-Sewing for Jobs is an innovative sewing training program designed to be a bridge to sustainability for people in need.
+Sewing for Jobs is an award-winning, innovative sewing training program designed to be a bridge to sustainability for people in need.
 Our classes reflect the diversity of our society – bringing together women from across the world who want to build a better life for themselves and their families.
 At EcoEquitable we believe that community, inclusion, and confidence are the cornerstones of active engagement.
 Sewing for Jobs encourages students to look beyond the barriers they face and begin to build the life they want to live.

 Sewing for Jobs focuses on skill building through hands-on experience and lessons taught by highly skilled sewers.
 Over ten months participants are taught the foundations of professional sewing in a supportive community where they are encouraged to vocalize their needs, be themselves, and explore opportunities previously unknown to them.
 They gain access to mentorship, one-on-one language tutoring, social activities, and other skill and knowledge building courses they identify as priorities.